 From those early days to his two terms on the UNICEF USA National Board, including five years as Chairman of the Board, Pantaleoni's life was guided by a sense of responsibility to the next generation.

 During his tenure, he mobilized resources and awareness for UNICEF’s response to the Horn of Africa famine, the 2004 Indian Ocean tsunami and the 2010 Haiti earthquake, among other urgent humanitarian needs.
 He also supported the creation of the UNICEF USA Bridge Fund, which provides flexible capital so UNICEF can act swiftly in an emergency, and the End Trafficking Project.

 Tony was an incomparable leader and an incomparable person.

-"Tony was an incomparable leader and an incomparable person," recalls Brian Meyers, UNICEF USA Regional Vice President of Strategic Integration for the East Coast.
+"Tony was an incomparable leader and an incomparable person," recalls Brian Meyers, UNICEF USA Vice President, Philanthropy Advancement.
 "He was so warm, so welcoming, and he had an amazing sense of humor.
 Even in a serious moment, he could disarm people with his charm.
 He really was a North Star, always focused on doing what's right.
 He grew up with UNICEF.
 His goal was to serve children.
 Giving back was in his blood."

 Meyers traveled with Pantaleoni and his daughter, UNICEF Ambassador and UNICEF USA National Board Member Téa Leoni, on a field visit to Haiti in 2012, and remembers his instant rapport with the children he met there.
 "Tony would kneel down, get as close as possible on their level and ask questions.
 He really wanted to understand what their lives were like.
 He was an excellent listener."